bergamote/micronux/README.md

 ### Usage

-You'll need python3, PySide2 and make the script executable
+You'll need python3, PySide2 and make the script executable.
+You'll also need amidi to receive and send sysex.

+    sudo apt install amidi python3-pip
     pip3 install PySide2
     chmod +x micronux.py
     ./micronux.py

-So far *Micronux* only reads the test.txt file (as produced by Alesis' program decoder) and display most of it's values.
+*Micronux* reads the `default.txt` file in the `prog` folder.
+**For now**, to open a different text or sysex file, you can specify its path on the command line:

+    ./micronux.py mysysex.syx

+And you can receive a sysex from the Micron with the option `-r` followed by the MIDI port address (as listed by `amidi -l`):

+    ./micronux.py -r <midi_port>

 ### About